brianloveswords/streamsql/README.md

 <a name="get-options"></a>
 #### <code>options</code>

+* `include`: Rows to select from the database.
+Any rows not in this list will not included.
+Note, the primary key will **always** be included.
+* `exclude`: Rows in this list will not be selected from the database.
+If both `include` and `exclude` are defined, `include` is always preferred
 * `sort`: Can be one of three forms:
   - Implicit ascending, single column: <code>{sort: 'artist'}</code>
   - Implicit ascending, multiple rows: <code>{sort: ['artist', 'release_date']</code>